nicbongo/Web26Git/README.md

 # Web26Git
 this is a test repo for web26
-Nic Kendall - changes on line 3
+Nic Kendall, in Charlottetown, PEI - changes on line 3